peter88213/aeon3odt/docs/index.md

 __Please note:__  _This extension can not be installed on OpenOffice._

+**According to recent user feedback, the Aeon Timeline 3 file format has been changed, so this extension might not work for you.
+However, you can try to use it with the csv export.**

 ## Download and install {#download}

 [Download the latest release (version 0.6.3)](https://raw.githubusercontent.com/peter88213/aeon3odt/main/dist/aeon3odt-L-0.6.3.oxt)